winton/stasis/README.md

 Helpers
 -------

-The `helpers` method allows you to make methods available to `before` callbacks and templates:
+To make methods available to `before` callbacks and templates, add a `helpers` block to your controller:

     helpers do
       def say_hello